Menu

 8. Only True Disney Fans Will Enjoy It

-9. WDW is the Same as Disneyland
+9. Walt Disney World Is the Same as Disneyland

 10. It’s Only for Kids